Tabrnicus/MCStonks/README.md

 ## Installation
 To "install" this program, just download the built `.jar` from the [Releases Page](https://github.com/Tardnicus/mc-stonks/releases) or build from source.

 When using the binary, all you need is Java 8.
-All other libraries are precompiled in the `.jar` file.
+All other libraries are precompiled in the fat `.jar` file.
 When building from source, you need to download the dependencies (but Gradle can do that for you).

 Other Java versions may work, but this was tested mainly on Java 8.